 What to cook in the pot:

-Everything from meat to seafood, vegetables and noodles are fair game for hot pot.
-Popular items include meatballs, thin pre-sliced beef, pork and lamb.
-Vegetables typically found in hot pot include watercress, spinach and chrysanthemum.
+Everything from meat to seafood, vegetables, and noodles is fair game for hot pot.
+Popular items include meatballs, thin pre-sliced beef, pork, and lamb.
+Vegetables typically found in hot pots include watercress, spinach, and chrysanthemum.
 Dumplings and noodles add heartiness to the meal and go well with all types of broths.

 The order matters: